jamesz96/ttgl-eyecatch-LoRA/README.md

 ### What's Next?

-This is model is trained purely on the original eyecatches.
+This model is trained purely on the original eyecatches.
 There are only 54 of them in total which isn't a whole lot.
 Fortunately, there are hundreds if not thousands of these [Gurren Lagann eyecatch parodies](https://knowyourmeme.com/memes/gurren-lagann-eyecatch-parodies) created by fans.

 > *Fun sidenote: these "parodies" are really just memes but this was a time before memes were called '"memes" - so the name stuck.*